 Enrolled members of American Indian tribes that must file a return may subtract wages earned while living and working on their tribe's reservation.
-If you are eligible to subtract these wages, you must file Form 140.
+If you are eligible to subtract these wages, you must file Arizona Form 140.
 In this case, do not file Form 140EZ.

 The department has issued a ruling on the Arizona tax treatment of American Indians.
 This ruling is ITR 96-4.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.